kevevine/ctf-writeups/hacker101/A little something to get you started/README.md

 ## Trivial (1 / flag)	A little something to get you started	Web

-**Challenge**
+**Hints**

-Take a look at the source for the page
+* Take a look at the source for the page

-Does anything seem out of the ordinary?
+* Does anything seem out of the ordinary?

-The page looks really plain
+* The page looks really plain

-What is that image?
+* What is that image?

 **Solution**